How to Grow and Care for Hostas

 Hostas just don’t look at home in a barren garden.
 They belong in a lush, tropical getaway like this one.
 You can easily recreate the effect.

 Pick a big, bold hosta as the centerpiece, back it up with other large broadleaf plants, then surround it with colorful flowering plants of various sizes and habits.
 It’s lush and full, but not crowded.

 DO: Give the Eye a Place to Rest

 Wall-to-wall plants can feel jungle-like.
-That’s fine if it’s the effect you’re after, but most people like a little visual break from the intense plant mosaic.
-You can provide that break with rocks, as seen here, a log masquerading as a tree stump or a piece of garden art.
+It’s fine if that’s the effect you’re after, but most people like a visual break from the intense plant mosaic.
+Provide that with rocks as seen here, with a log masquerading as a tree stump or a piece of garden art.

-The best way to brighten up the shadows of your garden is to incorporate some variegated hostas into the setting.
+The best way to brighten the shadows of your garden is to incorporate some variegated hostas into the setting.
 These hostas practically glow in the dark.
-Another option is to go with blue-green hostas and let the white flowers shed some light in summer.
-If you’re considering adding outdoor lighting, take a look at these attractive options.
+Another option is to go with blue-green hostas and let the white flowers add a pop of light in the summer.

 DON’T: Forget to Divide Hostas